JINHXu/JINHXu/README.md

 ### Hi there 👋
-I study & do NLP, I am most interested in speech processing.
-I've recently started studying multi-modality in combining vision and lanaguge input.
+I study & do NLP.

 #### News, pending papers & projects